Behind The Walls

 - Develop a lighting plan

 Lighting is an important part of every room.
-There are three types of lighting to consider— ambient, task and decorative lighting—and each has its own unique electrical requirements.
+There are four types of lighting to consider— ambient, task, accent, and decorative lighting—and each has its own unique electrical requirements.
 Your Licensed Electrical Contractor can help identify the requirements early and advise on different options, like dimmers, to achieve the ambiance you’re dreaming of.

 Electrical work can be complicated.
 A Licensed Electrical Contractor will handle all the details when it comes to the electrical work, filing notifications, and requesting inspections.
 Verify your Licensed Electrical Contractor or find one near you at findacontractor.esasafe.com.